-Insights: News Release Kilpatrick Townsend’s Eric Charity Appointed to the Young Leaders Council of Big Brothers Big Sisters of Metro Atlanta
+Insights: News Releases Kilpatrick Townsend’s Eric Charity Appointed to the Young Leaders Council of Big Brothers Big Sisters of Metro Atlanta

 ATLANTA (January 8) -- Kilpatrick Townsend & Stockton announced today that attorney Eric Charity was recently appointed to the Young Leaders Council of Big Brothers Big Sisters of Metro Atlanta (BBBSMA).